faryabib/faryabib.github.io/people.md

 * [Gregory Schwartz](https://github.com/GregorySchwartz) is interested in developing computational methods to integrate and interrogate high-dimensional experimental data sets using graph theory and machine learning.

-* Yeqiao Zhou is looking at the measurement and inference of transcriptional regulatory networks in lymphomas.
+* Yeqiao Zhou MSc (GGR student), is looking at the measurement and inference of transcriptional regulatory networks in lymphomas.

 * Ashkan Bigledi (CPD) is specialized in developing clinical sequencing workflows.

-* Shrey Shukhadi (CPD), MSc

-* Benjamin Kahn
+* Benjamin Kahn (undergraduate)

-* Rohan Alur
+* Rohan Alur (undergraduate)